 Your foster care provider can decide to home school you unless the Court finds it is not in your best interest.
-If you are not happy with the home school setting because you do not think you are getting the education you should receive or you want to be in school with other students your age, you need to speak up to your caseworker, attorney ad litem, CASA and the judge about your concerns.
+If you are not happy with the home school setting because you do not think you are getting the education you should receive or you want to be in school with other students your age, you need to tell your caseworker, attorney, CASA, and the judge about your concerns.